wang264y/docker-data-science-environment/SETTING-UP-YOUR-PROJECT.md

 ## 6. Preserve your new project / environment

-[Add, commit, and push your changes to your repository](#pushpull-from-your-repository-on-github).
+1. Add and commit the changes to your project:
+    ```bash
+    git add .
+    git commit -m "Made changes"
+    ```

+1. Push the local changes to your project up to your repository on GitHub:
+    ```bash
+    git push
+    ```

 This makes the current state of your environment available to other collaborators on your GitHub repository.